Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Doping dependence: LDA results

-It was found in Refs.~\onlinecite{Kalinov2010} and \onlinecite{Babushkina2010} (see also Fig.~\ref{PhDiag}) that the change of the Eu content $y$ in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ by 0.02 leads to the change of the spin-state transition temperature by about 14 K. In the first approximation, it is possible to neglect the presence of Ca and interpolate the change of the CFS for the complex system like (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ using the values of the CFS for $y=1$ (PrCoO$_3$) and $y=0$ (EuCoO$_3$).
-Such a linear interpolation predicts the change of the spin-state transition temperature by 16~K, if $y$ changes by 0.02, which is in an excellent agreement with the experiment.~\cite{Babushkina2010,Kalinov2010}
+It was found in Refs.~\onlinecite{Kalinov2010} and \onlinecite{Babushkina2010} (see also Fig.~\ref{PhDiag}) that the change of the Eu content $y$ in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ by 0.02 leads to the change of the SST temperature by about 14 K. In the first approximation, it is possible to neglect the presence of Ca and interpolate the change of the CFS for the complex system like (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ using the values of the CFS for $y=0$ (PrCoO$_3$) and $y=1$ (EuCoO$_3$).
+Indeed, the substitution of Ca for Eu$^{3+}$/Pr$^{3+}$ gives rise to ligand holes, which manifest themselves mainly in the rigid shift of the O-2$p$ band upwards resulting in a slight increase of the CFS.
+Such a linear interpolation predicts the change of the SST temperature by 16~K, if $y$ changes by 0.02, which is in an excellent agreement with the experiment.